 Also of concern are provinces along the Thailand-Burma border, with 15,181 of the 24,816 malaria cases confirmed in Thailand in 2010, or 63.47 per cent, being reported in these areas.

-“If there is no collaboration between Thailand and Burma, they are going to fail in disease prevention,” Dr. Delacollette said, while noting that there is declining interest from governments and donors in malaria control and prevention programs.
+“If there is no collaboration between Thailand and Burma they are going to fail in disease prevention”, Dr Delacollette said, while noting that there is declining interest from governments and donors in malaria control and prevention programmes.

-Sounding a similar warning as Dr. Apiwat, Dr. Wichai said the risks of increasing cases of malaria in Thailand were higher this year because of the erratic weather recently, while the approaching wet season of May through July was a period his agency monitored intensely.
+Sounding a similar warning as Dr Thawatsin, Dr Satimai said the risks of increasing cases of malaria in Thailand were higher this year because of the erratic weather recently, while the approaching wet season of May through July was a period his agency monitored intensely.

 Symptoms of dengue fever and malaria

 Malaria and dengue fever often exhibit identical symptoms, with the former the result of a parasite and the latter a virus.
 Though reliable and inexpensive tests exists to confirm malaria, a reliable test for dengue has not yet been found.